Ori Rottenstreich

 2024

-Preview abstract Abstract—Traffic light plans determine the time allocated to each movement within an intersection.
-The plan has high influence on vehicle travel performance such as on the average delay time or the probability to stop in the intersection.
+Preview abstract Traffic light plans determine the time allocated to each movement within an intersection.
+The plan has a high impact on vehicle travel performance, such as on the average delay time or the probability of stopping at the intersection.
 Traffic engineers of a city control its traffic lights and can make changes in their plans to improve traffic performance.
-As it is not always easy to predict the impact of such changes, their potential impact can also be negative.
-We present an experimental study of real changes in traffic plans in 12 cities with a total of over 12000 intersections within a time period of over 40 days.
-We focus on changes of the cycle time of plans that highly impacted performance metrics such as delay.
-We compare the overall impact of such changes and dive into several of them through a careful analysis.
-To the best of our knowledge, our study is one of the largest in its scope among experimental studies of traffic conditions in recent years.
+As it is not always easy to predict the impact of such transitions, they can also be detrimental.
+We present an experimental study of real transitions in traffic plans in 10 cities with a total of over 9900 intersections within a time period of over 40 days.
+We focus on changes in the cycle time of plans that have a major influence on performance metrics such as delay.
+We compare the overall impact of such transitions and dive into several of them through a careful analysis.
+Interestingly, we indicate that many of the changes result in higher delay.
+To the best of our knowledge, our study is one of the largest experimental studies of traffic conditions in recent years.
 View details

 QUANTITATIVE APPROACH FOR COORDINATION, AT SCALE, OF SIGNALIZED 2 INTERSECTION PAIRS